christopherk26/PythonChess_2_Assingment_2/README.md

 # Python Chess GUI with PyTorch ML Engine

 This project combines a Python-based chess GUI with a machine learning chess engine.
-The GUI allows you to play chess against either Stockfish (a traditional chess engine) or our custom PyTorch-based ML chess engine.
+The GUI allows you to play chess against either Stockfish (a traditional chess engine) or my custom PyTorch-based ML chess engine.
 The project is based on the [Python-Easy-Chess-GUI](https://github.com/fsmosca/Python-Easy-Chess-GUI) project.

 ## Project Overview